 Creates a rebuttable presumption for workers' compensation purposes that an employee who contracts COVID-19 did so on the job, if the employee tests positive within 14 days of being at work.
 See the order for details on coordinating workers' compensation benefits with paid sick leave and disability benefits.
-This order is effective retroactively to March 19 and ended on July

-6, 2020; however, three bills are pending in the Legislature on this subject.
+This order is effective retroactively to March 19 and ended on July 6, 2020; however, state legislation has been enacted on this topic.
 See CHA's FAQ for more information.